margaretmf/margaretmf.github.io/readinglist.md

 * The Prehistory of Chickamauga Basin in Tennessee, T. M. N. Lewis
 * Myths of the Cherokee and Sacred Formulas of the Cherokee, James Mooney
 * The Death of Meriwether Lewis, J. H. Moore
-* The Annals of Tennessee: TO the End of the Eighteenth Century, J. G. M. Ramsey
+* The Annals of Tennessee: To the End of the Eighteenth Century, J. G. M. Ramsey
 * Culture, Crisis & Conflict: Cherokee British Relations 1756-1765, Anne F. Rogers and Barbara R. Duncan
 * Carolina Traders Among the Overhill Cherokees, 1690-1760, Mary Rothrock
 * Tennessee's Indian Peoples: From White Contact to Removal, 1540-1840, Rondald N. Satz